- A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 Tuttle publishing page for Tales of Mystery & Imagination

-One of the most famous Rampo's grotesque crimes novels from the 1930s, and perhaps one of the most grotesque and erotic.
+One of the most famous Rampo's grotesque crimes novels from the 1930s, and one of the most grotesque and erotic of his works.
 A fellow Rampo fan once told me that at first he regretted getting the book he was so revolted with parts of it.
 A series of murders take place in Tokyo with the beautiful victims cut up and the segments of their bodies scattered in various parts the city.
 What the public and the authorities do not know is that the killings are the work of a deranged and gifted blind artist who is gaining greater recognition for his unusual sculptures.
 As the story progresses the reader is aware of who the killer is and can only observe as the crimes unfold in the tale.

 Kikuchi Hideyuki